ktor-doc-jp/ktor-doc-jp/quickstart/guides/4oauth.md

 First we have to define the settings for our OAuth provider.
 We have to replace the `clientId` and `clientSecret` with the values obtained from the previous step.
-Depending on what we need from the user, we can adjust the `defaultScopes` list to something else `profile` will have access to id, full name, and picture but not to the email or anything else:
+Depending on what we need from the user, we can adjust the `defaultScopes` list to something else.
+The `profile` scope will have access to the user id, full name, and picture, but not to the email or anything else:

 ```kotlin
 val googleOauthProvider = OAuthServerSettings.OAuth2ServerSettings(